karl24601/Pandocx/README.md

 **Images are missing** — Pandoc runs with the note's folder as its working directory, and `--resource-path` is set to that folder plus the vault root.
 Images outside both need an explicit `--resource-path` entry in the extra arguments.

 **Wikilinks and `![[embeds]]` come out as literal text** — Pandoc does not understand Obsidian-specific syntax.
-Handle it in your Lua filter, or chain another filter via the extra arguments.
+Convert those links before exporting, or chain a filter of your own through the extra arguments.

 **Existing files are overwritten** — Pandoc overwrites a same-named `.docx` without prompting.